kuowilliam/imec/README.md

-# Camera–Radar Pedestrian Detection with Cross-Attention
+# Multimodal Pedestrian Detection with Cross-Attention

-Front-view 2D pedestrian detection on [nuScenes](https://www.nuscenes.org/nuscenes),
-using `CAM_FRONT` and projected `RADAR_FRONT` points.
+This work studies front-view 2D pedestrian detection on [nuScenes](https://www.nuscenes.org/nuscenes), using `CAM_FRONT` and projected `RADAR_FRONT` points.

-A frozen DINOv3 ConvNeXt-Tiny encodes the image.
-Radar points become tokens, and camera features fuse with them through cross-attention: each camera cell queries the Radar returns that should update it.
-A CenterNet head then predicts a center heatmap, box size, and sub-cell offset.
+The model employed in this repository studies multimodal pedestrian detection on camera and Radar.
+It compares different cross-attention techniques.
+Both models use a frozen DINOv3 ConvNeXt-Tiny camera encoder and an MLP that encodes each Radar point into a token.
+A CenterNet decoder then predicts a center heatmap, box size, and sub-cell offset.

 ![nuScenes autonomous driving dataset](assets/nuscenes.webp)